ipums/ipums.github.io/_posts/2017-02-03-Python-Powered-Excel-Macros.md

 Getting xlwings running inside Excel at a superficial level involves adding a xlwings.bas file that xlwings provides.
 In our implementation, there's a little more to it than that, but beyond the scope of this article.
 Suffice it to say, xlwings has the link covered.

-# Xlwings into action via our PythonTool Architecture
+# Putting xlwings Into Action Via Our PythonTool Architecture
 --------------------------------------
 One of the things engineered into the [Excel menu creation][] technique described in our previous post was the ability to fork any menu item action off to either VBA or Python.
 The way we do this is by specifying any particular item with the *PythonTool* macro.
 PythonTool is a VBA procedure that calls xlwings' RunPython macro with a Python code snippet that includes the string name of the tool we want to run.
 For example: